bbarufaldi/LFE/README.md

 - EXC_FRAC

-The Histogram exclusion fraction.
-This parameter controlss how many points fall in the last histogram bin which is outside the range of consideration.
+Histogram exclusion fraction.
+This parameter controls how many points fall in the last histogram bin which is outside the range of consideration.
 This is done to avoid problems with small counts in extreme values, which LFE will regard as non-gaussian behavior.

 - Optmizer_Gauss_ID and Optmizer_Lap_ID